Dental Procedure

 Did you know that 80% of animals over 5 years of age have some form of dental disease?
 At Nixa Animal Hospital, we utilize the latest techniques and modern equipment to provide the best dental care for your pet.

 1. Physical examination.
+This is performed prior to your pet's procedure.
 Every animal we see has an examination of the mouth performed as part of the general physical examination.
 We will grade the severity of the dental disease we can see from 1-4, with one being minor dental problems and 4 being major dental problems.
-This gives us a rough idea of what we may need to do during a dental procedure.
-We will provide a rough estimate for the procedures we may need to do.
-We may find more problems during the dental procedure and in this case we will call you to discuss our findings and give you an exact cost for the procedure.
+This gives the doctors a rough idea of what may need done during a dental procedure.
+After your pet's exam, a rough estimate for their dental procedure will be provided.
+Because an exam below the gumline and x-rays cannot be performed while your pet is awake, this estimate may change after the procedure has begun.
+A technician will call you with an update during the procedure if this is the case.

-2. Preoperative bloodwork and examination.
-Any animal that receives general anesthesia at Nixa Animal Hospital gets a full physical examination on the day of surgery and blood tests are performed to make sure the animal is in good health.
-Blood work is highly recommended for all pets and required for pets over the age of five years old.
+2. Pre-operative bloodwork and examination.
+Any animal that receives general anesthesia at Nixa Animal Hospital gets a full physical examination on the morning of surgery and blood tests are performed to make sure the animal is in good health.
+Bloodwork is highly recommended for all pets and required for pets over the age of five years old.
+A general panel checks organ function to ensure good health prior to anesthesia.

 3. General anesthesia.
 Dentistry requires an animal to be under a general anesthetic.
 The patient is anesthetized and IV catheter and anesthetic monitors are placed.
-A veterinary assistant monitors the heart rate, blood pressure, EKG, respirations and oxygen saturation.
+A veterinary assistant monitors the heart rate, blood pressure, EKG, respirations, and oxygen saturation throughout the entire procedure.

 xray